sudarshanchari/Whole_genome_sequencing/README.md

 trim_galore --paired filename_Read1.fastq.gz filename_Read2.fastq.gz -o folder_name

 # TrimGalore automatically prints out filename within the output folder based on the input filename
+# TrimGalore also autodetects the adapters to be trimmed based on the 1st million reads

 ```